Death (metal band): Record deal and Scream Bloody Gore (1986-1987)

-Mid-era (1988–1992)
+Mid-era: Leprosy, Spiritual Healing and Human (1988–1992)

 In 1988, that line-up recorded Leprosy.
 After much touring in support of the album, including a quick and ill-planned tour of Europe, Rick Rozz was fired in 1989.
 After a tour of Mexico featuring guitarist Paul Masvidal (later to re-emerge in the Death lineup), a replacement was found in James Murphy, with whom the third album Spiritual Healing was recorded in Tampa in the summer of 1989.
 Murphy left the band relatively quickly.
 By this time Schuldiner abandoned the "gore" lyrical theme for more social critique and melody was added to the band's sound.

 In 1990, on the eve of a European tour, Schuldiner decided against traveling, claiming at the last minute that he felt the tour was not adequately organized (and citing the group's previous disorganized European tour in 1988) as well as having some personal problems.
-Andrews and Butler continued with the tour of Europe as 'Death' to fulfill the band's contractual obligations, and recruited roadies Walter Trachsler (guitar) and Louie Carrisalez (vocals) to replace Schuldiner, much to Schuldiner's shock and disgust.
+Andrews and Butler continued with the tour of Europe as 'Death' to fulfill the band's contractual obligations, and recruited roadies Walter Trachsler and Louie Carrisalez to replace Schuldiner on guitar and vocals, respectively.
+Schuldiner reacted with shock and disgust, and pursued legal action against Butler and Andrews.

 Schuldiner abandoned the idea of a band set-up altogether and began working with session musicians only.
-Paul Masvidal became an official member, and Schuldiner hired Steve Di Giorgio and recruited Sean Reinert from underground Florida band Cynic.
+Schuldiner recruited Paul Masvidal and Sean Reinert from underground Florida band Cynic and hired Steve Di Giorgio from California band Sadus.
 In 1991, Death released Human, which is considered a more technical and progressive album than their previous works, incorporating complex rhythms, riffs and song structures.
 Human was Death's best-selling album yet, receiving many accolades and some MTV play for the group's first video, directed by David Bellino, for the track "Lack of Comprehension".
-Due to obligations with his primary band Sadus, Di Giorgio was forced to depart after the recording of Human and new bassist Scott Carino did Death's extensive world tour, from October 1991 until March 1992, in addition to appearing in the music video for "Lack of Comprehension".
+Due to obligations with his primary band Sadus, Di Giorgio departed after the recording of Human and new bassist Scott Carino did Death's extensive world tour, from October 1991 until March 1992, in addition to appearing in the music video for "Lack of Comprehension".